 "Ata boy Riken, we will stop by the livestock yard soon to get you new parts."
 The pygmy stated as she walked up, tiptoed, and kissed the nuzzle of the beast in unsettling fashion.
 Beren remained unmoved as she opened the wagon and pulled out a bag of various sharp looking medical tools.

 A sense of dread filled him as he began to assume this pygmy was working for the scorn, and scavenging the bodies was just to spit on their grave.
-The read aura around him grew more wild and explosive as his hatred filled him once more as he pointed his index finger at the vile creature; and prepared to shout his wail he had used on the soldiers earlier.
+The red aura around him grew more wild and explosive as his hatred filled him once more as he pointed his index finger at the vile creature; and prepared to shout his wail he had used on the soldiers earlier.

 The pygmy dropped her contents and brought her hands up to her head as fear griped her entirely, even the beast before her seemed to be in awe.
-Gingerly she let out a whelp as she frantically began stumbling on her words hoping she could explain before he attacked.
+Gingerly she let out a yelp as she frantically began stumbling on her words hoping she could explain before he attacked.

 "Wait wait wait, lets not be hasty I think we are on the same side."
 She began as she talked rather fast, her words jumbled together in an awe stricken motivation.
 "I heard wind of these being scorn soldiers and I plan to put them to good use!"
 She ended legs quivering shaken in fear.